clap-rs/clap/CONTRIBUTING.md

 3. Create a pull request against `master`!
 (You can also create the pull request first, and we'll merge when ready.
 This a good way to discuss proposed changes.)

 PR expectations:
+- Changes are tested and, if needed, documented
 - PRs remain small and focused
  - If needed, we can put changes behind feature flags as they evolve
 - Commits are atomic (i.e. do a single thing)